seenakhan/AZ-305-Designing-Microsoft-Azure-Infrastructure-Solutions/Instructions/Lab08-Deploy-Container-Instances/LabExercise-2.md

 ![img](../media/yml7.png)

+8. Right click in the editor and click on **Save** to write the file and then **Quit** to exit from the editor.

-8. Please enter the command **az container create --resource-group ODL-AZ-305M05C-XXXXX --file deploy-aci.yaml**
+8. Now nter the command **az container create --resource-group ODL-AZ-305M05C-XXXXX --file deploy-aci.yaml**

 9. You get JSON script output that shows the Azure Container instance is deployed successfully.